Example DEXA Body Composition Report

 DEXA Scan Lean Indices

-The lean indices provide a measure of the body's lean mass, which includes muscles, bones, and other non-fat tissues, crucial for understanding overall body composition and health.
+The lean indices provide a measure of the body's lean mass, which includes muscles and other non-fat tissues, crucial for understanding overall body composition and health.

 Lean/Height²: